 Why might people choose to rent?

 Renting long-term isn’t for everyone, but many people opt for renting vs. owning a home.
 If you move often or travel extensively, it may make more sense to rent instead of being tied down to a home or one location.
 For others, renting makes financial sense if they have difficulty coming up with the down payment and closing costs to buy a home or can’t handle the ongoing expenses.

 Additionally, renting comes with fewer responsibilities than owning.
 Renters typically don’t have to worry about lawn care and other maintenance responsibilities.
 Consumers who don’t want the hassle of taking care of those things (or those who are physically unable to maintain a home) may prefer to rent.

 Finally, the initial and ongoing costs of homeownership are considerable compared to renting.
 Even in an area where a mortgage is cheaper than rent, the additional maintenance and repair costs can make homeownership a daunting endeavor for some.

 Are you ready to own a home?

 To fully answer is it better to rent or buy, look beyond the financial costs of each path.
 Owning a home is a significant commitment, and prospective buyers often underestimate the personal and emotional impact of homeownership.
-Here are some things to consider to help you answer, should I rent or buy?
+Here are some things to consider.

 Think about your short-term and long-term plans as you weigh renting vs. owning a home.
 Do you see yourself staying in the area where you might buy today?
 Are you likely to go through life or career changes that will be difficult to navigate as a homeowner?
 Will the property you can afford now meet your lifestyle needs three, five, or 10 years down the road, or would you need to move up into a larger space as your family grows?
 How does owning a home fit in with your long-term personal goals?